erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ## Problem

-Students distant from an established tech center are at a disadvantage when competing for tech jobs.

-A standard curriculum maximizes scalability for school administrators and recruiters, but minimizes ability to respond to industry changes.
+How can students in a standard CS program prepare for the job market, and how can faculty help them prepare, in a way that's efficient for all involved (students, faculty, recruiters)?

 ## Solution

 ### Soft-skills

 Software development has a large collaborative component.
-Soft-skills like interview practice, resume review, and shared learning are extremely important, but not formally covered by a standard CS curriculum.
+Soft-skills like interviewing, resume tuning, mentoring, reviewing code, etc, are extremely important, but not formally covered by a standard CS curriculum.
 A regular meeting devoted to this enables students to develop these skills and helps scale administrators' time by allowing indeustry representatives to drop in with minimum coordination.
 [CSUMB's ABCs](https://csumb.edu/scd/academic-support-services) is a great example.

 ### Internship symposium